-If your dog can happily ride in a car, he’s a good candidate for paddling.
-Our dogs love the peaceful movement of the canoe and kayak, they get to see wildlife, explore islands and beaches, camp out with us, and splash around to cool off.
+Any dog that rides happily in a car is a good candidate for paddling.
+Our dogs love the peaceful movement of the canoe and kayak, the opportunity to see wildlife, exploring islands and beaches, camping out, and splashing around to cool off.

 When deciding which watercraft is best, we suggest starting with a stable, family-suitable canoe.
-Bring your dog along for your shopping trip so he can try the boats for size.
-Some configurations are more suitable for dogs than others, and aluminum canoes can get very hot and noisy – both unpleasant conditions for a dog – so we suggest avoiding them.
-If you’re leaning toward a kayak, you should be sure that there is adequate room for you to paddle, and for your dog to safely sit in the boat.
-When you’ve narrowed down the options and are ready for a test paddle, bring your dog along, too, wearing a life jacket, of course.
+Some configurations are more suitable for canoeing and kayaking with dogs than others, so bring your pup along to try the boats.
+Aluminum canoes can get very hot and noisy – both unpleasant conditions for a dog – so we suggest avoiding them.
+If you’re leaning toward a kayak, you should be sure that there is adequate room for you to paddle with your dog safely seated in the boat.
+When you’ve narrowed down the options and are ready for a test paddle, take your dog along!
+Just be sure he’s wearing a life jacket, of course.

 We use the tandem canoe for some trips, but most of our outings now involve the use of a 13 foot solo canoe and a 12 foot kayak.
 One dog prefers the canoe, and the other likes his kayak, so both dogs and paddlers are happy!

-The first step in ensuring your dog’s comfort in the boat is to have a covering on the floor.
-Your dog will need to adjust to the movement of the canoe or kayak, and if he slips or slides, he will be unsteady, insecure, and will not be able to settle down.
-We have used yoga mats, backpacking pads, foam mats, but found that many of these will slide once water gets under them.
-Our preferred solution is a section of good quality indoor-outdoor carpeting.
-This material can be cut to fit nearly the length of our canoe, protects the interior from the dogs’ claws, and also is easy to clean, dry, and roll up for storage.
-For our kayak, we have high praise for adhesive traction mats sold for SUPs (stand up paddleboards).
+The first step in ensuring your dog’s comfort in the boat is to cover the floor.
+Your dog will need to adjust to the movement of the canoe or kayak, and if he’s slipping or sliding, he won’t be able to get comfortable and settle down.
+We have tried yoga mats, backpacking pads, and foam mats, but all of these options slide when water gets under them.

-Be sure that you are confident paddlers before you take your dog out in the canoe or kayak.
-You do not have to be an expert paddler, but even on quiet waters, you are going to have a miserable (and dangerous) time, if you and your dog are both uncertain and inexperienced.
-Select a quiet, calm body of water, with an easy access launch site, for your first excursions.
-Choose a time of day when there are fewer other boaters or dogs around; the smoother the water, and the fewer distractions, the more successful your initial trips will be.
+Be sure that you are confident paddlers before you go canoeing or kayaking with dogs.
+You do not have to be an expert paddler, but even on quiet waters, you can still have a miserable (and dangerous) time if you and your dog are both uncertain and inexperienced.
+Start out on a quiet, calm bodies of water with easy access launch sites.
+And choose a time of day when there are fewer boaters or dogs around; the smoother the water, and the fewer distractions, the more successful your initial trips will be.

 Your dog does not have to be a good swimmer to have a safe trip.
-In fact, all dogs should wear a dog life jacket when on the water.
-These jackets provide thermal protection in cool water, a nice handle should you need to lift your dog out of the canoe or the water, and make your dog visible to other boaters should he end up in the water.
+In fact, regardless of their swimming skills, all dogs should wear a dog life jacket when on the water.
+These jackets provide thermal protection in cool water, a nice handle should you need to lift your dog out of the boat or water, and make your dog visible to other boaters when he’s in the water.
 Neither of our dogs are skilled swimmers; should we capsize, I’d rather deal with a floating dog than one who is struggling.
-And we periodically have our dogs practice swimming while wearing their life jackets, so they gain confidence in the water.
+And we periodically have our dogs practice swimming while wearing their dog life jackets, so they gain confidence in the water.

 Do not forget to wear your PFD!
-No matter how strong a swimmer you may be, should you need to assist your dog in the water, lack of a PFD could be detrimental to your health.
+No matter how strong a swimmer you are, assisting your dog in the water without a PFD could be detrimental to your health.
 According to the American Canoeing Association, 85% of canoeist who drown were not wearing PFDs.
-Consider that, and the fact that there would be added exertion required in trying to help your dog!
+Take that to heart, and then consider the added exertion required in trying to help your dog!

 Dogs can lean over the gunwales to access water, but we do not always want our dogs drinking from the water we’re paddling across.
 So be sure to pack plenty of drinking water for yourself and your dog.
 We also pack essential safety gear, which includes a dog first aid kit.
-In this kit, we always have a few Cordura musher’s booties – should we have to bandage a paw, the use of a bootie will help keep a bandage in place.
+In this kit, we always have a few musher’s booties, so if we have to bandage a paw, the bootie will help keep the bandage in place.

 It’s also important to practice good paddling etiquette with your dog.
 We do not allow the dogs to bark while in the canoe or kayak.
-We paddle near some amazing wildlife, and would not want our dogs to harass the loons, beaver, herons, moose, or other animals (or paddlers) we see.
-Be sure to clean up after your dogs, as we are responsible for them, and for keeping our waters clean.
+We paddle near some amazing wildlife, and wouldn’t want our dogs harassing the loons, beaver, herons, moose, or other paddlers we see.
+Also be sure to clean up after your dogs.
+We are responsible for them, and for keeping our waters clean.